-The Golden Triangle.
-The central art hub of Madrid.
-The Prado, the Reina Sofia, the Thyssen.
+The central art hub of Madrid, also known as the Golden Triangle is home to the Prado, the Reina Sofia and the Thyssen.
 These three museums contain a considerable amount of Madrid’s culture and, displaying works by the likes of Picasso, Goya, Miro, and Van Gogh, is it any wonder?
 But, like any other destination, these aren’t the only places to get your arty fix.
 They may be the most well known, but they certainly do not monopolise the museum industry in Madrid.
-In fact, there are a number of hidden away little treasures that are just as likely to get your creative juices flowing.
+In fact, there are a number of hidden away museums in Madrid that are just as likely to get your creative juices flowing.

 I often find that smaller, lesser known museums offer a more intimate, emotional experience which allows you to enter the creative depths of its subject – not least because they’re usually a little emptier than mainstream museums!
 Sometimes it might be the old house of a famous painter (Rembrandt’s House anyone?) complete with sticky oil paints glooping across a now unused palette, and littered with unfinished sketches that the artist ran out of time to conclude.
 It is in these places that you instantly feel a close bond with the subject which serves to encourage an overwhelming urge to learn more about them.
 It is in these places, perhaps, that the true culture of a city is embalmed; something which the white, fertile landscape of a top art museum simply cannot convey.

-So, whilst Madrid’s Golden Triangle museum’s exhibit a breathtaking range of world-renowned artwork, remember not to overlook the lesser known places as you never know what you might discover.
+So, whilst the Golden Triangle museums exhibit a breathtaking range of world-renowned artwork, remember not to overlook the lesser known museums in Madrid as you never know what you might discover.

 Whilst this is not quite on the same level as an artist’s former residence, the Caixa Forum displays some intricate and interesting examples of post-modern art.
 In fact, you might even find yourself truly mesmerised before having even entered the building; the exterior itself is a work of art in its own right, featuring a lush green panel of shrubbery working its way up one of the walls.
 The interior is also something to behold.
 Its futuristically modern design complete with angular staircases and bold lighting greatly complements the exhibits, whilst the regular installations and cultural events fine tune the ultra-modern vibe.
 What’s more, entry is free, which provides the perfect antidote to a day at the Golden Triangle.